drftpd-ng/drftpd/README.md

 You did not setup JAVA correctly.
 Check if the KEYTOOL is the one from your used Java version and if you generated and copyed the drftpd.key

 - Exception in thread "main" java.lang.UnsatisfiedLinkError: /..../libTerminal.so<br />
 You are likely trying to build on a x64 OS.
-Basically you will need to replace wrapper with a 64bit version, and java sdk 64bit .... and libTerminal.so has to be compiled for 64bit aswell.
+Basically you will need to replace wrapper with a 64bit version, and Java SDK 64bit .... and libTerminal.so has to be compiled for 64bit aswell.
 Search on libTerminal.so where you can test a few versions that people have uploaded on the forum (or compile your own).

 # Online Help
-If you use IRC, connect to EFnet and join #drftpd.
+If you use IRC, connect to EFnet and join #drftpd-eu, #drftpd-develop.
 Alternatively use the forum (http://forum.drftpd.org/).